 And ooooh mama, they are so tasty in these creamy, peanut buttery oats.

 Even though these overnight oats stray from my typical morning bowl of hot oatmeal, they do not disappoint.
-And for the hot oatmeal purists out there, you could warm them in the microwave if you’d like.
+And if you're a hot oatmeal purist, you could warm them in the microwave if you'd like.
 BUT FIRST, be brave and try them.
 Cold.
 They really are super tasty straight out of the fridge.